python-rope/pylsp-rope/README.md

 other editors, refer to your IDE/text editor's documentation on how to setup a language server.

-## Configuration

-You can enable rename support using pylsp-rope with workspace config key `pylsp.plugins.pylsp_rope.rename`.

-Note that this differs from the config key `pylsp.plugins.rope_rename.enabled` that is used for the rope rename implementation using the python-lsp-rope's builtin `rope_rename` plugin.
-To avoid confusion, avoid enabling more than one python-lsp-server rename plugin.
-In other words, you should set both `pylsp.plugins.rope_rename.enabled = false` and `pylsp.plugins.jedi_rename.enabled = false` when pylsp-rope rename is enabled.

 ## Features

 This plugin adds the following features to python-lsp-server:

 Rename:

+- implemented: variables, classes, functions (disabled by default)
-- rename everything: classes, functions, modules, packages (disabled by default)
+- coming soon: modules, packages (disabled by default)

 Code Action: